Nellie Kershaw

-Nellie Kershaw (c.
-1891 – 14 March 1924) was an English textile worker from Rochdale, Lancashire.
+Nellie Kershaw (1890 – 14 March 1924) was an English textile worker from Rochdale, Lancashire.
 Her death due to pulmonary asbestosis was the first such case to be described in medical literature, and the first published account of disease attributed to occupational asbestos exposure.
 Before his publication of the case in the British Medical Journal, Dr William Edmund Cooke had already testified at Kershaw's inquest that "mineral particles in the lungs originated from asbestos and were, beyond reasonable doubt, the primary cause of the fibrosis of the lungs and therefore of death".
 Her employers, Turner Brothers Asbestos, accepted no liability for her injuries, paid no compensation to her bereaved family and refused to contribute towards funeral expenses as it "would create a precedent and admit responsibility".
 She was buried in a family grave at Rochdale Cemetery; this grave is not marked with a headstone.
 The subsequent inquiries into her death led to the publication of the first Asbestos Industry Regulations in 1931.